LLNL/axom/src/axom/mir/docs/sphinx/mir_algorithms.rst

 encapsulated in ``EquizAlgorithm``, which is a class that is templated on view objects.
 View objects help provide an interface between the Blueprint data and the MIR algorithm.
-At a minimum, an execution space and three views are required to instantiate the ``EquiZAlgorithm`` class.
+At a minimum, an execution space and three views are required to instantiate the ``axom::mir::EquiZAlgorithm`` class.
 The execution space determines which compute backend will be used to execute the algorithm.
 The Blueprint data must exist in a compatible memory space for the execution space.
 The views are: _CoordsetView_, _TopologyView_, and _MaterialView_.
 The CoordsetView template argument lets the algorithm access the mesh's